Google spinoff Dandelion unveils cheaper way to cool your home

-Google wants to turn your lawn into your air conditioner.
+A Google spinoff wants to turn your lawn into your air conditioner.

 Dandelion, born in the secretive and futuristic lab "X" of Google's parent company Alphabet, uses energy from the ground to cool and heat your home.
 It announced its first commercial product on Wednesday: a smart heating and air conditioning system called Dandelion Air.